bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 <em>In this article, you'll learn all about JavaScript's arrow function syntax - including some of the gotchas you need to…</em>www.sitepoint.com</a><a href="https://www.sitepoint.com/es6-arrow-functions-new-fat-concise-syntax-javascript/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://codeburst.io/javascript-arrow-functions-for-beginners-926947fc0cdc" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://codeburst.io/javascript-arrow-functions-for-beginners-926947fc0cdc"><strong>JavaScript: Arrow Functions for Beginners</strong><br />
 <em>Last week I published this post on the keyword this for beginners.
-One of the topics that wasn’t covered in that…</em>codeburst.io</a><a href="https://codeburst.io/javascript-arrow-functions-for-beginners-926947fc0cdc" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+One of the topics that wasn't covered in that…</em>codeburst.io</a><a href="https://codeburst.io/javascript-arrow-functions-for-beginners-926947fc0cdc" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://medium.freecodecamp.org/when-and-why-you-should-use-es6-arrow-functions-and-when-you-shouldnt-3d851d7f0b26" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.freecodecamp.org/when-and-why-you-should-use-es6-arrow-functions-and-when-you-shouldnt-3d851d7f0b26"><strong>When (and why) you should use ES6 arrow functions — and when you shouldn’t</strong><br />
+<a href="https://medium.freecodecamp.org/when-and-why-you-should-use-es6-arrow-functions-and-when-you-shouldnt-3d851d7f0b26" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.freecodecamp.org/when-and-why-you-should-use-es6-arrow-functions-and-when-you-shouldnt-3d851d7f0b26"><strong>When (and why) you should use ES6 arrow functions — and when you shouldn't</strong><br />
 <em>Arrow functions (also called “fat arrow functions”) are undoubtedly one of the more popular features of ES6.
 They…</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/when-and-why-you-should-use-es6-arrow-functions-and-when-you-shouldnt-3d851d7f0b26" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://codeburst.io/javascript-learn-understand-arrow-functions-fe2083533946" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://codeburst.io/javascript-learn-understand-arrow-functions-fe2083533946"><strong>JavaScript — Learn &amp; Understand Arrow Functions</strong><br />